Interpreting the results on exclusive $c\rightarrow s\mu\nu$ modes: Low energy effective theory

 However, this value leads to a rather weak constraint on the couplings $g_J$ due to the limited experimental precision, and it is therefore not relevant to the subject of this letter.~\footnote{It would be very beneficial for this research if the authors of Ref.~\cite{BESIII:2023opt} published even a subset of all the angular coefficients $\mathcal{I}_{1-9}$ appearing in Eqs.(7.1,7.2).} It is worth mentioning that $D\to K^\ast \mu \nu$ will not be discussed here since a reliable LQCD determination of the corresponding hadronic form factors is not available.
-Finally the angular distribution of $\Lambda_c\rightarrow \Lambda\left(\rightarrow p \pi\right)\mu^+\nu_\mu$ could be a rich source of observables too.
-Such an analysis has been partly made in Ref.~\cite{BESIII:2023jxv}, but the authors separated the $\Lambda_c\rightarrow \Lambda\mu \nu$ events from the $\Lambda_c\rightarrow \Lambda e \nu$ ones for only two observables, and reported:
+Finally, the angular distribution of $\Lambda_c\rightarrow \Lambda\left(\rightarrow p \pi\right)\mu^+\nu_\mu$ could be a rich source of observables too.
+Such an analysis has been partly made in Ref.~\cite{BESIII:2023jxv}, but the authors separated the $\Lambda_c\rightarrow \Lambda\mu \nu$ events from the $\Lambda_c\rightarrow \Lambda e \nu$ ones only for the branching ratio and the leptonic forward-backward asymmetry, and reported:

 Thanks to the LQCD results of the relevant form factors~\cite{Meinel:2016dqj}, we can use the above experimental values and derive constraints on the couplings $g_J$, but they too turn out to be not sufficiently restrictive yet and therefore not useful for the subject of this letter.